FAQs & Appointment Guidance

 Q: What if repairs are recommended?

 A: Your report will include prioritized recommendations.
-Estimated timelines, costs, and options for service may follow separately, depending on the complexity of your system — allowing you to plan and budget thoughtfully.
+Ballpark estimate timelines, costs, and options for service may follow separately, depending on the complexity of your system — allowing you to plan and budget thoughtfully.

 Q: Do you accommodate high-end finishes or sensitive interiors?